Haley & Aldrich streamlines vapor intrusion investigation and obtains regulatory and stakeholder support for Superfund site

 To expedite regulatory approval, we proactively involved EPA continually throughout the process.
 This included getting EPA’s input on our proposed approach early, conducting building walkthroughs with EPA staff, and obtaining early approval of sampling locations and approaches.
 We used Lean principles to create standardized processes and templates, which streamlined and expedited the work.
 These included developing and implementing a standard property access agreement, standard electronic questionnaire, two-page sampling work plans, a report template to transmit the results to EPA, conclusions, and recommendations of the assessments for each property investigated.

 When we identified that the VI pathway was potentially complete, we moved quickly and proactively to design, implement, and operate mitigation measures when needed.

-- Proactively designed and implemented mitigation measures that addressed potentially completed VI pathways.
+Designed and implemented proactive mitigation measures that addressed potentially completed VI pathways